xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

    > Notes:
    > * We recommend installing Appium latest version.
    > * In case you are installing Applium via NPM.
 Make sure you install Node.js into a location where you have full permission to **Read** and **Write**.
+   > * If you are using emulators other than Xcode simulators, some emulators come with Appium installed.
+If you want to run an application on an emulator, check your emulator settings before installing Appium.
 ## Step 2: Install extra dependencies to test real iOS device

 > If you execute mobile testing on Xcode simulators only, skip this Step.